josephdpurcell/code-climate-and-drupal/README.md

 For more information on why Code Climate is a good fit for Drupal, read the [persuasive essay](persuasive-essay.md).

+Currently, I've identified in the [How To's](#how-tos) a few examples of how to use Code Climate with Drupal which focus solely on PHP Code Sniffer (PHPCS) and PHP Mess Detector (PHPMD).
+While PHPCS is less controversial since it is using the [Drupal Coder](https://www.drupal.org/project/coder) project.
+However, PHPMD is not configured out of the box to what the Drupal community would consider in alignment with best practices.
+As such, the examples below use a custom PHPMD configuration file according to my best guess as to what I think is a reasonable start [see config here](.phpmd.xml), with a hope it can evolve into aligning with more well adopted checks.
+It is worth noting these examples focus solely on PHP--revising the configuration for JS and CSS standards would be a win.

 # Examples

 The following examples use the PHPCS sniffs supported by their respective communities, and the same phpmd file.
 The result should be a somewhat objective comparison of how each code base meets its own code style, as well as the checks from PHPMD, such as complexity or unused variables.